noorhashem/Spectacular/README.md

 # Spectacular, an iOS App with the brains to aid the visually impaired.

-A Tensorflow / CoreML powered iOS app for aiding the visually impaired.
+A Tensorflow / CoreML powered iOS app for aiding the visually impaired utilizing the power of machine learning.

-Object, Text and currency detector using neural networks for the Visually impaired.
+An Object, Text and currency detectors using neural networks are the clockwork behind this app's functionalities.

-It’s a mobile app that utilizes the power of machine learning to aid the visually impaired.

 Video for the app in operation https://www.youtube.com/watch?v=EdzhPSVAQDg

-Tools Used: Swift, Firebase, Tensorflow
+Tools Used: Swift, Firebase, Tensorflow, CoreML.

 It has 3 features :
 - Currency Detection